andysun2015/OPCUA-Adapter-For-Multiple-Opcua-Server/README.md

 Greengrass implements OPC\-UA as a Lambda function in NodeJS\.
 Since Lambda functions running on Greengrass cores have access to network resources, you can create Lambda functions that proxy information from your existing OPC\-UA servers over TCP to other functions or services in your Greengrass group\.

-Under this architecture, we provide the follling additional information for customer to access:
+Under this architecture, we provide the following additional features for customer to use:
 + publishednodes\.json, used to configured how many OPC-UA nodes in dedicated OPC-UA server need to be monitored\.
 + cert_config\.json, used to configure the path of server certificates\.
 + client_config\.json, used to configure some client options and time interval to check publishednodes.json modification\.